 - 1. Members will recall that this application was originally considered at the meeting of the Planning Committee on 16 June 2010 (copy of previous report appended), when it was agreed to continue consideration of the application and to undertake a site visit.
 This visit took place on 16 August 2010. - 2.
 Members viewed the site of the application, surrounding area and site access. - 3.
 In support of the application, the applicant's agent outlined the proposed development, its relationship with the existing and use and the potential tourism benefits to the Falkirk Council area. - 4.
-Members asked questions in relation to existing agricultural use of the site, the applicant's agricultural background, the relationship of the application site to surrounding land including landscape setting, the structure of the proposed legal agreement to restrict occupancy of the proposed chalets / caravan site / manager's house and the previous decontamination of the site.
+Members asked questions in relation to existing agricultural use of the site, the applicant's agricultural background, the relationship of the application site to surrounding land including landscape setting, the structure of the proposed legal agreement to restrict occupancy of the proposed chalets / caravan site / mangers house and the previous decontamination of the site.
 Clarification of the site address was also sought by Members. - 5.
-The applicant's agent and the Planning Case Officer addressed the questions of Members and the applicant's agent referred to a contaminated land report which was passed to Development Services for information.
-The proposed new site access point on the B816 to serve the application site was also viewed by Members.

-6. No matters were raised that would amend the original recommendation to grant planning permission.
+The applicant's agent and the planning case officer addressed the questions of Members and a contaminated land report was submitted for the consideration of Members.
+The proposed new site access point on the B816 to serve the application site was also viewed by Members. - 6.
+No matters were raised that would amend the original recommendation to grant planning permission.